-Product/Outcome 1: Hudson TMA supports municipal participation in the Sustainable Jersey program by assisting with sustainability initiatives and providing guidance.
-The outcome is increased municipal engagement in eco-friendly practices, resulting in greener communities and progress toward achieving sustainability goals.
+- i.
+Support municipal participation in Sustainable Jersey. - o Product/Outcome 1: Hudson TMA supports municipal participation in the Sustainable Jersey program by assisting with sustainability initiatives and providing guidance.

-Safety strategies should contribute to traveler safety and support implementation of the U.S. Department of Transportation's National Roadway Safety Strategy, a comprehensive approach to reducing deaths and serious injuries on streets and highways using a Safe System Approach and the NIDOT Strategic Highway Safety Plan.
+Safety strategies should contribute to traveler safety and support implementation of the U.S. Department of Transportation's National Roadway Safety Strategy, a comprehensive approach to reducing deaths and serious injuries on streets and highways using a Safe System Approach and the NJDOT Strategic Highway Safety Plan.
 Safety activities may include outreach, education, planning, and data collection.
 TMAs are encouraged to participate as partners with transportation operating agencies, safety agencies and organizations, planning agencies, community and private stakeholders and the public to successfully implement these activities.